ejfrick/ejfrickdotcom/content/resume.md

 I am the first reliability hire and am responsible for pushing the company along the reliability maturity curve.

-I've contributed to and written Terraform and Pulumi providers ([including adding users to the Temporal Cloud Terraform provider](https://github.com/temporalio/terraform-provider-temporalcloud/releases/tag/v0.0.6)), [released an open-source connector for our app](https://github.com/ConductorOne/baton-temporalcloud), created an observability-as-code framework, wrote the first SLOs in company history, and helped migrate to Temporal Cloud (again), amongst other things.
+I've completely automated application deployments using [FluxCD](https://fluxcd.io) (and have been dubbed "deploy BDFL" by my CTO for it), contributed to and written Terraform and Pulumi providers ([including adding users to the Temporal Cloud Terraform provider](https://github.com/temporalio/terraform-provider-temporalcloud/releases/tag/v0.0.6)), [released an open-source connector for our app](https://github.com/ConductorOne/baton-temporalcloud), created an observability-as-code framework, wrote the first SLOs in company history, and helped migrate to Temporal Cloud (again), amongst other things.

 ### Site Reliability Engineer @ [Box](https://www.box.com), February 2022 to September 2023